Tawanchai P.K. Saenchaimuaythaigym: ONE Featherweight Muay Thai World Champion

 Tawanchai faced Petchmorakot Petchyindee Academy for the ONE Featherweight Muay Thai World Championship at ONE 161 on September 29, 2022.
 He won the fight by unanimous decision.

 Tawanchai made his first title defense against Jamal Yusupov on February 25, 2023, at ONE Fight Night 7.
 He won the bout via a leg kick knockout in the first round.

 Tawanchai faced Davit Kiria in a kickboxing bout at ONE Fight Night 13 on August 5, 2023.
 He won the bout in the third round due to a kick breaking Kiria's right arm.

 Tawanchai was scheduled to defense the title against Superbon Singha Mawynn on October 7, 2023, at ONE Fight Night 15.
 However, Superbon was forced to pulled out due to a leg injury.
 He was replaced by Jo Nattawut in a kickboxing bout.
 Tawanchai won the fight via unanimous decision.

 The match between Tawanchai and Superbon for the ONE Featherweight Muay Thai World Championship was rescheduled on December 9, 2023, at ONE Fight Night 17.
 Tawanchai withdrew from the fight with a viral infection on November 4, 2023.
 Tawanchai won the fight by unanimous decision.

 In the third title defense, Tawanchai faced Jo Nattawut in a rematch on June 8, 2024, at ONE 167.
 He won the fight via majority decision.

 For his fourth title defense, Tawanchai was scheduled to face Jo Nattawut in a trilogy on November 8, 2024, at ONE 169.
 However, the bout was removed from the event due to Nattawut injury after losing via knockout against Superbon Singha Mawynn at ONE Friday Fights 81.

 The rematch between Tawanchai and Superbon for the ONE Featherweight Muay Thai World Championship took place on January 24, 2025, at ONE 170.
 He won the fight via second round technical knockout and this win earned the $50,000 Performance of the Night bonus.

 Tawanchai faced Masaaki Noiri for the interim ONE Featherweight Kickboxing World Championship on March 23, 2025, at ONE 172.
 He lost the fight via technical knockout in round three upset.

+On December 19, 2025, Tawanchai faced Liu Mengyang at ONE Friday Fights 137.
+He lost the fight by first round technical knockout in 52 seconds after breaking his leg following a low kick.